-1 Alternative B

-[the right to spend time with a child, which, may include overnights.]

-End of Alternatives

-Reporter's Note: Ms. Behr raises the issue of whether the act needs a definition of "state."
+1 (14)(15) "Sexual assault" means sexual assault as defined in [cite to definition of "sexual 2 assault" in law of this state other than this [act]].
+3 (15)(16) "Stalking" means stalking as defined in [cite to definition of "stalking" in law of 4 this state other than this [act]].
+5 6 7 8 9 Reporter's Note: Two definitions of "visitation" are offered.
+The first is the brief Black's Law Dictionary definition.
+The second provides a little more detail.
+Ms. Behr notes that the definition "seems broad [] covers school nurses for physicals."
+As with the definition of "physical custody," we could add the phrase "pusuant to a court order."
+10 -------------------------------------- 11 Alternative A 12 [access to a child.]
+13 Alternative B 14 [the right to spend time with a child, which, may include overnights,].
+15 End of Alternatives 16 17 18 19 20 21 22 Reporter's Note: Ms. Behr raises the issue of whether the act needs a definition of "state."
 I don't think so.
 This is not a jurisdictional act in which we are dealing with issues of recognition of out-of-state orders and need to clarify if Puerto Rico, the Virgin Island, and U.S. territories should be considered states.
 When we use the term "state," it is in brackets and is part of a direction to insert citation to other law within the state.
 A U.S. territory could insert its definition, if the territory adopts the act).

-11 Comment

-The definition of "child" is the same as that used in the Uniform Deployed Parents Custody and Visitation Act, § 102(3) (2012).
+23 Comment 24 25 26 27 28 29 30 31 32 33 34 The definition of "child" is the same as that used in subsection A of the Uniform Deployed Parents Custody and Visitation Act, § 102(3)(A) (2012).
 The age of majority in most states is 18, although some states set the age of majority at graduation from high school, and a few states set the age higher than 18.
-The (B) portion of the definition includes adult children who are the subject of a court order concerning custodial responsibility, such as persons with a developmental disability.
+The (B) portion of This act does not include in the definition includesof "child" adult children who are the subject of a court order concerning custodial responsibility, such as persons with a developmental disability.
 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) defines "Child" as "an individual who has not attained 18 years of age."
 UCCJEA, § 102(2).

-In Family Law, the terms "custody" and "visitation" are flexible concepts.
-In most states, there is not a fixed amount of time the child spends with a parent who has "custody" or "visitation," although some states utilize guidelines to specify the time the child spends with the noncustodial parent.
+Rights to custody of visitation with adult children would be determined under the state's guardianship laws.
+35 36 In Family Law, the terms "custody" and "visitation" are flexible concepts.
+In most states there is not a fixed amount of time the child spends with a parent who has "custody" or

+"visitation," although some states utilize guidelines to specify the time the child spends with the noncustodial parent.
 Nonetheless, a person with "custody" provides the child with a home or primary home.
 The drafters anticipate that visitation granted to non-parents will be decided on the facts of each case rather than by guidelines.
 The definition of "custody" includes joint custody or shared custody as defined by other state law.
 Thus, under this act, courts have the option of granting a non-parent joint custody or shared custody (as well as sole custody).